-Life on a college campus feels pretty safe — and for the most part, it is.
+Life on a college campus can feel pretty safe — and for the most part, it is.
 Security admin at nearly every college are focused on providing safe transportation and student protection 24/7.
-But that doesn’t mean you are immune to danger when walking alone or heading back to your dorm at night.
+But that doesn’t mean you are immune to danger when walking alone or heading back to your dorm late at night.

 That’s why we asked these self-defense and safety experts from around the world to share their best self-defense tips for college students.